 The range of accommodation provision enables a tailored approach to support the transition of young people from highly supported accommodation such as Wellbank into Tayview or flat sharing arrangements with floating support, with the ultimate aim of independent tenancies.
-This effort has seen the percentage of young people maintaining a tenancy rise to over 90% for the first time, giving them the stability to pursue education and employment opportunities.
+This effort has seen a consistently high percentage of young people maintain their tenancy, giving them the stability to pursue education and employment opportunities.